'Tornado' hits Auckland waterfront and leaves destruction in its wake

 A broader low risk of thunderstorms covers Taranaki, the remainder of Waitomo, Taupō and coastal parts of Gisborne, Hawke's Bay and Wairarapa also before dawn.

+"As that southerly change moves up the South Island, we expected it to reach Wellington late tonight.
+It will pretty much spread over all of the South Island, but shower activity associated with that is more confined to Otago and southwards.

+"That southwest change is quite strong, there will be gales about the coast and it will feel quite cold."

-The while the South Island is missing out on all the thunder, road snowfall warnings are still in place for Lewis Pass (SH7), Arthur's Pass (SH73), and Milford Road (SH94).
+Although the South Island is missing out on all the thunder, road snowfall warnings are still in place for Lewis Pass (SH7), Arthur's Pass (SH73), and Milford Road (SH94).

 Tornado 'sucking up all the plants'